cakenggt/little-man-computer/README.md

 ### Computer
 `Computer` is a constructor that is used to create a Little Man Computer.
 This constructor takes an options argument defined below.
 #### options
 * `inbox` An array with the inputs for the program.
-If this array doesn't exist or is too small when the computer requires an input, the program will pause for a `stdin` input.
+If this array doesn't exist or is too small when the computer requires an input, the program will thrown an error.
 * `mailboxes` An array with the numeric codes that make up the program.
 * `logOutbox` Boolean value specifying whether or not to log outputs as they happen to `console.log`.
 Defaults to `false`